PostHog/posthog.com/contents/blog/product-led-growth.md

 More than with other approaches, you also need to make sure your hires are individuals who understand and are passionate about the product, as well as are proactive in making it better.

-Your Sales people shouldn't cut corners to close a deal, and the Marketing team should focus on highlighting the product you built, not the brand you are.
-Your brand is the product.
+Your Sales people shouldn't cut corners to close a deal, and the Marketing team should focus on highlighting the product you built.

 ### Communication
 Listen to your users on everything.

 Built something?
 Get feedback.
 New idea?
 Get feedback.
 Launched a release?
 Get feedback.

-As one of our core devs put it following interviews with users about a new feature he built: "Your assumptions are mostly wrong.
+As one of our [core devs](https://twitter.com/mariusandra) put it following interviews with users about a new feature he built: "Your assumptions are mostly wrong.
 Talk to people to correct them".

 When generating growth primarily through Sales or Marketing, the segregation between the people who are building the product and those selling it can lead to diversion between what users want and what is being offered to them.